jinnaiyuu/combinatorial_instances/README.md

 Generators for Sliding-tile puzzle and grid-pathfinding are coded by the PBNF authors.
 Yuu Jinnai coded TSP and MSA.

+# LICENSE

-# Modified at 2016 by Yuu Jinnai
+Modified at 2016 by Yuu Jinnai
-# Copyright © 2014 the PBNF Authors
+Copyright © 2014 the PBNF Authors

 This is the source code for PBNF and the algorithms described in:
 Ethan Burns, Sofia Lemons, Wheeler Ruml and Rong Zhou, "Best-First